Roblox-Thot/DecalUploader/README.md

 # DecalUploader
 Simple mass Roblox decal uploader

+> [!NOTE]\
+> This will not work on <13 accounts as I don't care to add support for them and they just seem to error right now 🤷‍♀️

 Has a comment for every line so you know whats going on

 # Required modules